Naqeebabad Sharif

 Naqeebabad Sharif or Astana-e-Aliya Naqeeb Abad Sharif (also referred to as Dargah Naqeeb ul Auliya) is an Islamic Spiritual site located at Lahore-Kasur Highway.
 The dargah site is famous for being the center of the famous spiritual sufi chain "Naqeebia".

 The tombs of Faqeer Sufi Muhammad Naqeeb Ullah Shah and Sufi Muhammad Azmat Ullah Shah are located at Naqeebabad Sharif.
 The tombs are visited daily by local and foreign visitors.
 The tombs are constantly surrounded by much recitation of the Qur'an & Zikr (mention of God) by both visitors and locals.
 In 2016, after the passage of Sufi Muhammad Azmat Ullah Shah, he was buried there, next to the tomb of his father Faqeer Sufi Muhammad Naqeeb Ullah Shah.

-The site is also famous for the Islamic architecture, mosque and monuments that are constructed on the site.
-A mosque is also constructed at the site named Sunheri Naqeebia Mosque.
-It was constructed by Sufi Naqeeb Ullah Shah and his son Muhammad Azmat Ullah Shah.
-This mosque is a prestige representation of Islamic architecture and presents an esteemed view to the visitors.
+The site is also renowned for its Islamic architecture and the Sunheri Naqeebia Mosque, reflecting the Sufi principle that daily prayers are central to spiritual practice in Islam.
+Constructed by Sufi Naqeeb Ullah Shah, elder son Sufi Qudratullah Shah, and younger son Sufi Habibullah Shah—while son retired Lt.
+Col. Muhammad Azmat Ullah Shah served in the Pakistan Army until prior to Babajee's passing—the mosque stands as a prestigious representation of Islamic architecture, offering visitors an esteemed view.

+Following his retirement from the Pakistan Army, Ret.
+Col. Azmatullah Shah used his influence to assume control of the dargah, sidelining other sons and daughters of Babajee Hazrat Naqeebullah Shah.
+Backed by groups of murids (followers) and local administration, he consolidated ownership of the astana and its arrangements by manipulating ownership records and titles.
+He projected himself as the sufi of the astana and removed other sons and heirs from operations following Babajee Hazrat Sufi Naqeebullah Shah's passing in 1995.